yuanyi1029/meta/Introduction to Front-End Development/week1.md

 Website - A collection of webpages that link together

 ## Web hosting
-Service provided by hosting companies to place webpage files
+Service provided by hosting companies to place webpage files.
 1. Shared Hosting
     - Pay for a single shared web server with other renters
 2. Virtual Private Hosting